guymonmatt/guymonmatt.github.io/_pages/about.md

   - /about.html
 ---

-## Click on the tab above to view the full details for the project ##
+## Click on the tab above to view the full details for a project ##

 <!--The current project in this showcase is related to my interest in the use of machine-learning models in entertainment data.
 Future projects will be associated with social issues that I've worked to solve in my internship experience.
 Below is a brief description of the currently showcased project. -->